-If any of the Council's investments appear at risk of loss due to default, (i.e. a credit-related loss, and not one resulting from a fall in price due to movements in interest rates), then the Council will make revenue provision of an appropriate amount in accordance with proper accounting practice or any prevailing government regulations, if applicable.
-This position has not occurred and the Council mitigates this risk with its prudent investment policy.
+If any of the investments appear at risk of loss due to default, (i.e. a creditrelated loss, and not one resulting from a fall in price due to movements in interest rates), then the lead authority will make revenue provision of an appropriate amount in accordance with proper accounting practice or any prevailing government regulations, if applicable.
+This position has not occurred and the lead authority mitigates this risk with its prudent investment policy.